simplesteph/kafka-connect-github-source/README.md

 # Running in development

 Note: Java 8 is required for this connector.
+Make sure `config/worker.properties` is configured to wherever your kafka cluster is

 ```
 ./build.sh
 ./run.sh
 ```

-I plan on creating a Dockerfile to simplify running this connector in standalone mode.
+The simplest way to run `run.sh` is to have docker installed.
+It will pull a Dockerfile and run the connector in standalone mode above it.

 # Deploying